iTwin/itwinjs-core/docs/core/learning/RpcInterface.md

 # RpcInterface

-As described in the [software architecture overview](./SoftwareArchitecture.md), the functionality of an iModelJs app is typically implemented in separate components, which run in different threads, processes, and/or machines.
+As described in the [software architecture overview](./SoftwareArchitecture.md), the functionality of an iModel.js app is typically implemented in separate components, which run in different threads, processes, and/or machines.
 These components communicate through interfaces, which are called *RpcInterfaces* because they use remote procedure calls, or [RPC](../learning/Glossary.md#RPC).

 ![SoftwareArchitecture-Rpc](./SoftwareArchitecture-RPC1.png)